numtide/system-manager/README.md

 ```

-This specifies a configuration that includes btop and bat as installed on the system.
-(In other words, system manager will install them on your system.)
-To do so, execute system manager with sudo using the nix command (assuming you have experimental features nix-command and flakes turned on):
+This specifies a configuration that includes `btop` and `bat`, to be installed on the system.
+To do so, execute system manager with `sudo` using the nix command (assuming you have experimental features nix-command and flakes turned on):

 ```
 sudo env PATH="$PATH" nix run 'github:numtide/system-manager' -- switch --flake .